Rustam200391/Rustam200391/README.md

-- 👋 Hi, I’m Hrust_dev
+- 👋 Hi, I’m Hrust_dev:+1
-- 👀 I’m interested in Frontend development...
+- 👀 I’m interested in Frontend development
 - 🌱 I’m currently learning development of react applications
 - 💞️ I’m looking to collaborate on in the field of frontend development
-- 📫 How to reach me t\me @Hrust_dev
+- 📫 How to reach me: t\me @Hrust_dev

 <!---
 Rustam200391/Rustam200391 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.